rich-iannone/greenwood/ROADMAP.md

 Random-effects Cox models for correlated survival data.

-- **Cox shared frailty model** (random cluster-level intercept) for repeated-events, multi-centre, or familial data where within-cluster correlation must be modeled, not merely accounted for via robust SEs (`cluster=`)
-- **Gamma shared frailty** (first priority): the conjugate prior allows analytic marginalization (estimation via EM algorithm or penalized partial likelihood with an outer profile-likelihood search over the frailty variance $\theta$)
 - **Log-normal shared frailty** (follow-on): more flexible hazard heterogeneity, which requires Laplace approximation over the random effects (analogous to `coxme` in R)
-- Frailty variance estimation, inference, and likelihood-ratio test for $\theta = 0$
 - Conditional and marginal predictions for known and new clusters

 ### Advanced Performance Metrics